Fall Weekend in Flagstaff with Kids

 - to visit Flagstaff at the peak of color time, keep tabs on their popular LEAF-ometer.
 It will help you know where to go to see the best colors, whether at the Snowbowl or walking around downtown.

-- that said, usually the second or third weekend of October is the peak of colors!
+- that said, usually the first or second weekof October is the peak of colors!

 - plan ahead if possible.
 You can definitely make a day trip to Flagstaff!
 But it’s fun to spend a night or two, and lodging fills up fast.
 Or if there is last minute availability, expect to pay twice as much (over $200) per night at most hotels.

 - there are now parking meters in downtown Flagstaff.
 Some times are free, see here for details.
 We find this slightly inconvenient for quick stops to get coffee.
 We’ve found you can park for free for 15 minutes at the train station visitor’s center, or head south of downtown 4-5 blocks and find free street parking.

 - Flagstaff is about 3 hours from Phoenix, a straight shot up Interstate 17.
 But keep in mind that weekends can often gain more traffic, especially on Friday evenings, Saturday mornings, and Sunday evenings.
 Check traffic conditions before leaving, or plan a trip during the week.

 With those little details in mind, here’s a summary of what we enjoyed during our fall Flagstaff trip in October 2017.